Hořice: Economy

-The town is known for its production of Hořické trubičky ("Hořice Rolls"), which is a traditional confectionery.
+The town is known for its production of Hořické trubičky ('Hořice rolls'), which is a traditional confectionery.
 The production started here in 1812.
 The manufactory is a protected geographical indication by the European Union.

 Transport

-The I/35 road (the section from Hradec Králové to Jičín, part of the European route E442) passes next to the town.
+The I/35 road (the section from Hradec Králové to Jičín, part of the European route E442) runs next to the town.

 Hořice is located on the railway line Hradec Králové–Turnov.

 Education

 Hořice is known for its secondary school of applied arts.
 It was founded in 1884.
 It is a prestigious school that specialises primarily in working with stone.
 It is the alma mater of many prominent Czech sculptors and artists, but also offers technical fields dealing with stone mining and geology.